Home > Developing Well > Children and young people's wellbeing > Child Poverty

 There is no single definition or measure of child poverty in the UK, and different indicators show different results depending on what and how they measure, and whether poverty is measured before or after housing costs.
 There is often a focus on income-based poverty statistics, though it is important to recognise that poverty is broader than family income.
 It also affects, and is affected by, a range of wider factors as described above.

-Figure 2: Trend in percentage of children living in absolute and relative low-income families (under 16s)
+Figure 2: trend in percentage of children living in absolute and relative low-income families (under 16s) (2014/15 to 2024/25)Children_absolute_relative_poverty_202425Source: OHID, Public Health Profiles

-Figure 3: Children in low-income families across Blackpool (IDACI) - 2019
+Figure 3: children in low-income families across Blackpool (IDACI) - 2025IDACI_ward_IMD_2025

 Universal Credit

-• Income Based Jobseeker's Allowance (JSNA)
+• Income-based Jobseeker's Allowance (JSNA)

-• Income Related Employment and Support Allowance
+• Income-related Employment and Support Allowance

 • Income Support